Senior Lecturer in Adult Nursing

 RGN, RSCN, DPSN, BSc (Nursing), MSc (Nursing), PGCE, PGDip (Theological and Pastoral Studies)

-Sarah is a part-time Senior Lecturer in Adult Nursing within the Pre-Qualifying Directorate.
-She has worked in the School of Health and Social Care since 2004.
+Sarah is a part-time Senior Lecturer in Adult Nursing within the Department of Nursing.
+She has worked in the Faculty of Health and Life Sciences since 2004.
 Prior to this she worked as Senior Lecturer in Adult Nursing at Middlesex University.
 From 1995 to 1999 she worked as a Lecturer Practitioner in surgery at the John Radcliffe Hospital, Oxford.

 Sarah combines her role in the Faculty with part-time work at St. Ebbe's, Headington where she works with 20/30's and is the Pastoral care worker.